 Emma graduated from the University of Oxford in 2010, winning the All Souls Prize for the Best Performance in Public International Law Final Honour Schools.
-She also has a Master’s degree from King’s College London in EU competition law (obtained whilst working full time as a solicitor at Freshfields).
+She also has a Master’s degree from King’s College London in EU competition law.

 Emma obtained extensive EU and competition law experience in her previous role as a solicitor at Freshfields Bruckhaus Deringer LLP.
 As a trainee solicitor, Emma spent time on secondment to the firm’s Brussels office, where she worked predominantly on competition law matters.
 When she qualified as an associate in 2013, Emma chose to specialise in EU and competition litigation.
 Between 2013 and 2016, she advised on numerous aspects of EU law (including EU sanctions law, tariffs and the CAP) as well as working on both regulatory and contentious competition law matters.
 Highlights included acting for Ericsson in the Unwired Planet Inc v Huawei & Ors proceedings (a ground-breaking FRAND and competition law dispute in the patent infringement context) and acting for one of the non-addressee airlines in the Air Cargo Pergan appeals (Emerald Supplies Ltd & Ors v British Airways plc & Ors EWCA Civ 1024).

 Since obtaining tenancy, Emma has been instructed on a range of EU / competition law matters, including: